BBB/ollie-relph-me/src/posts/using-jest.mock-is-the-opposite-of-tdd.md

 image: ''

 ---
 Using `jest.mock` is an after-thought.
 It is the opposite of a test-driven mentality.
 It says that the code is so untestable that you need to use a HACK based on a transformation to test your code.

-In a TypeScript based project, it is not typesafe, and does not alert you to incompatibilities in your test code.
+In a TypeScript based project, it is not type-safe, and does not alert you to incompatibilities in your test code.
 It is actively dangerous and helps cover up issues in your codebase.

-The paths passed to `jest.mock` are not refactorable, nor easy to maintain.
+The paths passed to `jest.mock` are not simple to refactor, nor easy to maintain.

-***
+This is also true for monkey-patching global objects. (think `fetch`, `window.location`, etc.)

 There is another way!
 Describe your dependencies as `interface`s write "real" implementations alongside fake ones that provide the functionality required by your test.
 Pass these dependencies as defaulted parameters to your code.

 ```typescript

 type Widget = { id: string };